Blade inspection method: Electricity generation

 The use of blade inspection methods has become commonplace amongst electricity-generating wind turbines.
 The detection of defects in blades, often attributed to fabrication, increases system reliability, as well as blade lifespan and enables more efficient condition-based maintenance; repairs can occur before more extensive damage levels is sustained, minimising turbine downtime.
 By the late 2010s, early practices for blade inspection have typically been determined to be incapable of detecting damage at an early stage.
 By this point, considerable research had been conducted to refine optimal techniques of performing non-destructive testing (NDI).
 Furthermore, it is believed that the requirement for comprehensive systems for blade inspection shall grow in line with the cost per blade and the associated lost revenue incurred from downtime.

 The blades of wind turbine are complex structures that incorporate composite materials.
-As such, they have reportedly posed unique challenges for inspection challenges, possessing relatively thick spar cap structures and porous bond lines, varying core material, along with a multitude of possible manufacturing defects and forms of in-service damage.
+As such, they have reportedly posed unique inspection challenges, possessing relatively thick spar cap structures and porous bond lines, varying core material, along with a multitude of possible manufacturing defects and forms of in-service damage.
 Techniques have improved as a greater understanding of how blades undergo structural aging; critical evaluations of such techniques have aimed to measure their sensitivity, accuracy, repeatability, speed, ease of data interpretation, and ease of deployment.
-Researchers at Sandia National Labs determined that a thorough combination of several inspections methods may be required for optimal inspection sensitivity and reliability for both near-surface and deep, subsurface damage.
+Researchers at Sandia National Labs determined that a thorough combination of several inspection methods may be required for optimal inspection sensitivity and reliability for both near-surface and deep, subsurface damage.
 Blade inspection techniques have been performed using fields such as ultrasound, microwave, thermography, shearography, and optical.
 Some of these techniques can be applied via remotely-operated unmanned aerial vehicles (UAVs), reducing or eliminating the need for traditional manned inspections by trained climbers.